 In the ordinary course of business, the Company faces claims and assertions by various parties.
 The Company assesses such claims and assertions and monitors the legal environment on an ongoing basis with the assistance of internal legal team.
 The Company records a liability for any claims where a potential loss is probable and capable of being estimated and discloses such matters in its financial statements, if material.
 For potential losses that are considered possible, but not probable, the Company provides disclosure in the financial statements but does not record a liability in its accounts unless the loss becomes probable.
-As on 31st March 2022, Company does not have any claims/assertiones where a potential loss is possible, but not probable.
+As on 31st March 2023, Company does not have any claims/assertiones where a potential loss is possible, but not probable (Nil as on 31st March 2022)